from Patons Knitting Book No. 248

 C. Long Leg (fingering weight/child’s size) – 8 ins.

-It is absolutely necessary to work at a
+It is absolutely necessary to work at a tension to produce

 A (dk weight/lady’s size) – 5 stitches;